surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-PSProvider.md

 The second command uses the `Where-Object` cmdlet to get the providers that come from the **Microsoft.PowerShell.Security** snap-in.

-### Example 4: Resolve the path of the Home property of the file system provider
+### Example 4: Resolve the path of the Home property of the FileSystem provider

 ```powershell
 C:\> Resolve-Path ~